 We can reduce the monthly payment by spreading the costs over 12 months, rather than 10.

 You may also be entitled to help under the Council Tax Reduction Scheme.

 If you are facing financial difficulties, please do contact us and speak to one of our advisors.

-Services will also be accessible to the homeless and anyone who requires urgent assistance can still call a member of the homelessness team on 01539 733 333.
+Anyone who requires urgent assistance can call a member of the homelessness team on 01539 733 333.